 - Start with "empirical regularities"

 - What we will explore;

 - Motivate our model construction.

 - Show existence of part-time jobs in steady-state model.

 - Characterize productivity thresholds.

 - Use discrete time version to simulate out of steady-state.

 - ► (I will present this like a seminar to show a template for talk.)

 - Bullet points vs. sentences:

 - Sentence: contains a subject, verb, and a complete idea.

 - Bullet point in talk: fits on one line.

-- Note: paper has changed a lot, but no new results.
+- ► The current version of the paper is much less theory, much more quantitative.
+This is more elegant.